L-AY/opqo-superflows/README.md

 The above package's latest release was on 9/23/2014.

 I used the the above mentioned package in a recent client engagement and found it suboptimal  - it is not straightforward configuration as expected and thus it would work sometimes, whilst fail at other times.
+Additionally, all of are autolaunched flows and thus provide no intuitive user experience upon record creation - there is no auto navigating to the newly created records.

-Thus, I wanted to optimize this inefficiency and provide easier configuration for users.
+Thus, I wanted to optimize this inefficiency by providing easier configuration for admins, and a more user friendly experience for end users.

 ## Resolution